 - Information regarding other financial obligations, such as rent, child support, and household bills

 Your bankruptcy attorney will tell you exactly which documents and records are needed.
-Your lawyer should meet with you to review your petition for relief thoroughly.
+Your lawyer should meet with you to review your petition thoroughly.
 Any inaccurate or omitted information could lead to a delay in your discharge or dismissal of your case.
 Therefore, you need to be sure you review your petition for relief carefully.

 What to Do After Filing Your Petition for Relief